rjweis/Pulling-Airline-Data-with-SQL/README.md

 ```
 ![q3 image](https://github.com/rjweis/sql-queries/blob/master/q3.PNG)

-4. Provide the query that allows you to answer the following question:  Which non-stop route has the most cancelled flights in 2015?
-(CANCELLED -- Flight Cancelled (1 = cancelled))
+**4. Provide the query that allows you to answer the following question:  Which non-stop route has the most cancelled flights in 2015?
+(CANCELLED -- Flight Cancelled (1 = cancelled))**
 ```SQL
 select origin_airport, destination_airport, count(cancelled) as number_of_cancelled_flights
 from delays.flights